ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/jsonld-not-supported.md

-# Error - both measure types defined
+# Error - input csvw json-ld is not supported

 ## When it occurs